 "VMware does tend to have more features than AHV.
 It's more of the leader in this space."

-IBM PowerVM is ranked 9th in Server Virtualization Software with 7 reviews while Nutanix AHV Virtualization is ranked 8th in Server Virtualization Software with 14 reviews.
-IBM PowerVM is rated 9.0, while Nutanix AHV Virtualization is rated 8.6.
+IBM PowerVM is ranked 8th in Server Virtualization Software with 11 reviews while Nutanix AHV Virtualization is ranked 6th in Server Virtualization Software with 18 reviews.
+IBM PowerVM is rated 8.6, while Nutanix AHV Virtualization is rated 8.6.
 The top reviewer of IBM PowerVM writes "Faster performance per core without increasing Oracle license compliance and better scalability ".
 On the other hand, the top reviewer of Nutanix AHV Virtualization writes "Lightweight, integrates well, and the technical support is responsive".
-IBM PowerVM is most compared with VMware vSphere, Hyper-V, KVM and Proxmox VE, whereas Nutanix AHV Virtualization is most compared with VMware vSphere, Proxmox VE, KVM, Hyper-V and Odin Virtuozzo Containers.
+IBM PowerVM is most compared with VMware vSphere, Hyper-V, KVM and Proxmox VE, whereas Nutanix AHV Virtualization is most compared with Proxmox VE, VMware vSphere, Hyper-V and KVM.
 See our IBM PowerVM vs. Nutanix AHV Virtualization report.

 See our list of best Server Virtualization Software vendors.

 We monitor all Server Virtualization Software reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.